iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___7.2.5/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.royalmail.app.droid 3 reviews"/>
 </p>

+> Pretty flaky and inconsistent in its current form, desperately needs a visual overhaul.
+But generally performs well.<br> :date: __2021-04-11 10:06:57__

+> Had an instance where I'd booked a home collection and then wanted to cancel it.
+Using the info from their email confirmation it took me straight to the relevant part within the app, then nothing.
+Couldn't input anything and then couldn't find anything to do with collections within their help section.
+Postman will have to come anyway cos I can't cancel the collection.
+App works pretty well otherwise.<br> :date: __2021-04-08 18:36:43__

 > It says there's an error try again at the end of redelivery after putting your details in<br> :date: __2021-03-30 10:25:00__

 > Normally a fantastic app.
 But all it seems to be doing is crashing ATM<br> :date: __2021-03-23 09:03:44__